garylirocks/quickrefs/webpack.markdown

   module.exports = {
     //...
     externals: {
-      react: "react" // react will be available as 'react' in global env },
+      react: 'react' // react will be available as 'react' in global env },

     // or

     externals: {
       lodash: {
-        commonjs: "lodash", // in commonjs context, it will be available as 'lodash'
+        commonjs: 'lodash', // in commonjs context, it will be available as 'lodash'
-        amd: "lodash", // same as above
+        amd: 'lodash', // same as above
-        root: "_" // available as '_' global variable
+        root: '_' // available as '_' global variable
       }
     },